 While commenting on the title, Akio Iyoku said that this movie is all about the superhero vibes.
 According to him, Toriyama himself would say this to be the best Dragon Ball movie yet.
 So please look forward to it!

-Norihiro Hayashida gives a clue on the tone of the plot.
+Norihiro Hayashida gives a clue about the tone of the plot.
 He says and I quote:

 I think this new movie has a different appeal to the outrageously intense ‘Dragon Ball Super: Broly’.
 There are a lot more slice-of-life scenes that really put a spotlight on the rich world that Toriyama has created.
 Of course, that’s not to say the movie doesn’t have its share of intense scenes!
 It’s a perfect fusion of classic Dragon Ball and new aspects to the series, which is why I feel it might just end up being something truly original and groundbreaking!Norihiro Hayashida on Dragon Ball Super: Super Hero